coppergaming85/small-as-shit-linux/README.md

 #

-### This project includes the `fastfetch` and `busybox` binaries, licensed under the MIT and GPLv2 license respectively.
+### This project includes the `fastfetch` and `busybox` binaries, licensed under the MIT and GPLv2 licenses, respectively.

 ### See `LICENSE-fastfetch` and `LICENSE-busybox` for details.